atar-axis/xpadneo/docs/README.md

 * dkms
 * linux-headers

-On debian based systems (like Ubuntu or Raspbian) you can install those packages by running
+On debian based systems (like Ubuntu) you can install those packages by running
 ``sudo apt-get install dkms linux-headers-`uname -r` ``
+On Raspbian, it is
+`sudo apt-get install dkms raspberrypi-kernel-headers`

 ### Installation
 * Download the Repository to your local machine